AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor.md

 To create a client library and add it in the CRX repository, perform the following steps:

-1. Create a clienPerform the following steps t library.
+1. Create a client library.
 For more information, see [Using Client-Side Libraries](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/full-stack/clientlibs.html#developing).
 1. In CRXDE, add a property `categories`with string type value as `customfunction` to the `clientlib` folder.

    >[!NOTE]